 Blaize Pengilly 46:13

 My most memorable Christmas unwrapping is one year I have two older brothers and they're both they will look very, very similar.
 Like we're very obviously a family.
 We all have very similar style.
 And yeah, my dad called me on Christmas Eve asked me what size I was classic dad leave it to the last minute.
 And then fast forward Christmas Day unwrapping my eldest brother unwraps, a, like a rip killer t shirt or some sort of surf brand t shirt.
-And it's in this cool, it's in a black color.
+And it's in this cool, it's in a black colour.
 And then my brother and unwraps his gift from dad.
 And it's the exact same shirt but in tie dye.
 And then I unwrap my present.
 And I have the exact same shit in the exact same size in this like reverse blue color.
 I guess.
 Like I was I think I was maybe 23 when I received that.
 And my lovely dad who I adore Julie gave me a men's surf shirt that matched my two brothers.
 Yeah, it was I think I wore it once before re gifting it on.
 But I didn't even get the tie dye.
 I'm still furious.
 I didn't get the tie dye.
 And yeah, my brother's I don't know if they still own this.
 But yeah, it was we had to you know, discuss who would be wearing what because three of us wearing the same shirt on the same day, it would be too embarrassing.
 That's my most memorable Christmas.

 Dan Jovevski 47:38